sisl/ExpFamilyPCA.jl/docs/src/math/bregman.md

 # Bregman Divergences

-Bregman divergences [Bregman](@cite) play a central role in the probabilistic framework of EPCA.
-They generalize the concept of distance between two points but do not necessarily satisfy the properties of a traditional metric (such as symmetry or the triangle inequality).
-Instead, Bregman divergences provide a flexible way to measure differences between data points, making them useful in applications like clustering, optimization, and information theory.

-Understanding Bregman divergences is essential for EPCA because they link the exponential family of probability distributions to loss functions used in optimization, allowing us to generalize PCA to non-Gaussian data.
+The EPCA objective is formulated as a Bregman divergence [Bregman](@cite).
+Bregman divergences are a measure of difference between two points (often probability distributions); however, they are not proper metrics, because they do not always satisfy symmetry and the triangle inequality.

 ## Definition

-Formally, the Bregman divergence [Bregman](@cite) $B_F$ associated with a function $F(\theta)$ is defined as
+Formally, the Bregman divergence $B_F$ associated with a function $F(\theta)$ is defined as

 ```math
 B_F(p \| q) = F(p) - F(q) - \langle f(p), p - q \rangle